 Evidence also shows that childhood trauma makes children more susceptible to compromised neural structure and functions as well as cognitive deficits and mental illnesses.
 The onset of these conditions can also increase the risk of self-medicating, leading to drug addictions in adulthood as the now adults struggle to process their childhood and learn to live with the experiences they have endured.

-On top of this, studies indicated an increased risk of PTSD, which in turn can lead to people towards the use of illicit drugs to self-medicate, thus further increasing the likelihood of addiction.
+On top of this, studies indicated an increased risk of PTSD, which in turn can lead to people toward the use of illicit drugs to self-medicate, thus further increasing the likelihood of addiction.

 Dealing with Childhood Trauma in Adulthood